RichardMalo/Tornado/README.md

 #### We had a GITHUB Fatal within the last hour this afternoon.
 The old link to the old directory is https://github.com/Rolosaregood/Tornadoes if work history needs to be reviewed.
 The new current link to the non fatal depository is: https://github.com/Rolosaregood/Tornado The FILE WorkHistory.pdf has our work history of the fatal repository.

+We had to create a new one and update the link for the Website tornadoesvisual.com to reflect the changes.